pierrz/biggie/README.md

 # biggie

-Biggie is a tool to quickly get data from (external) APIs into a Mongo database, and have it exposed/searchable via a dedicated new API.
+Biggie is a tool to quickly get data from (external) APIs into either a Mongo or Postgres database, and have it exposed/searchable via a dedicated new API.

 It is a Docker compose setup including